 The Non-Negotiable Air Waybill (AWB)

-Put simply, a bill of lading is a document a carrier uses to detail merchandise they’re shipping.
+Put simply, a bill of lading is an invoice document a commercial carrier uses to detail merchandise they’re shipping.
 The title of the goods is given to the party the item is being shipped through.
-The purpose is to guarantee that an exporter will get the payment they’re entitled to, and that importers will get the merchandise they’ve paid for.
+The purpose is to guarantee that an exporter will get the payment they’re entitled to and that importers will get the merchandise they’ve paid for.
 Straight bills of lading are used when payment is made in advance, and an order bill of lading is used if the merchandise is shipped before payment is made.
 Bills of lading can be endorsed to third parties and used as collateral or security.

 A Commercial Invoice May Not Be What You Think It Is